Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a careful reading of the manuscript and for constructive comments that helped improve the clarity and presentation of this work.
 EM acknowledges the financial support in the form of the fellowship of Cochin University of Science and Technology, Kerala.
 EM and Vipul acknowledges the financial support from Rashtriya Uchchatar Shiksha Abhiyan (RUSA 2.0).
 Suryan acknowledges the CSIR-SRF fellowship(File No:09/0239(11911)/2021-EMR-1).CJ is supported by the University Grant Commission, India through a BSR start-up grant (F.30-463/2019(BSR)) and the RUSA 2.0 scheme (No.CUSAT/PL(UGC).A1/2314/2023, No:T3A).
-CJ also acknowledges the access to the high-performance cluster at IUCAA (Pune, India) facilitated through the associateship program. \bsp
+CJ also acknowledges the access to the high-performance cluster at IUCAA (Pune, India) facilitated through the associateship program.
+We also acknowledge the use of ChatGPT for assistance in improving the clarity and grammar of the language in the manuscript.
+No scientific content, analysis, or interpretation was generated using this tool.